 - Students have 3 x 1 hour lessons every week.

 - The KS3 curriculum interleaves algebra, number, shape and space, data handling and ratio.
 This curriculum will enable students to achieve a depth of knowledge and conceptual understanding by exploring the relationships between these key mathematical concepts in a coherent way.

 - A typical maths lesson will consist of a settler activity as students enter the room followed by a variety of tasks including PowerPoint presentations, loop games, jigsaws, treasure hunts, bingo or differentiated worksheets.

-- Students are selected from Years 8 through 10 to act as Maths Ambassadors.
+- Students are selected from year 9 to act as Maths Ambassadors.

-- They also contribute to the cross-curricular teaching of mathematics, ensuring topics are taught using our ‘common approaches’ in order to aid the consistency throughout the school.
+- They ensure topics are taught using our ‘common approaches’ in order to aid the consistency throughout the school.

 Key Stage 4